ToMCCA-3: A realistic 3-body coalescence model: Coalescence approach for A = 3 nuclei

-The width parameters $\sigma$ is related to the particle emission profile and can be obtained from two-particle femtoscopic source studies in ultra-high-energy hadronic collisions~\cite{ALICE:2023sjd, Acharya2020Dec, pion-protonPaper}.
-The function $G_\mathrm{A}$ is still not known theoretically; however, since it is a distribution related to the momentum spectra of the individual nucleons, the values of this function can be incorporated by employing the event generators~\cite{Kachelrie2020}. \\
+The width parameter $\sigma$ is related to the particle emission profile in the ultra-high-energy hadronic collisions and can be obtained from two-particle femtoscopic source studies in proton-proton collisions~\cite{ALICE:2023sjd, Acharya2020Dec, pion-protonPaper}.
+The exact form of the function $G_\mathrm{A}$ is still not known theoretically; however, since it is a distribution related to the momentum spectra of the individual nucleons, the values of this function can be incorporated by employing an event generators~\cite{Kachelrie2020,Mahlein2023}. \\